marc-shade/Ollama-Workbench/README.md

 ```bash
 streamlit run main.py
 ```
 ### Using the Sidebar
 - Navigate through different functionalities using the sidebar.
-- Select the desired test or maintenance function.
+- Select the desired test, chat, document, or maintenance function.

 ### Model Management
 - **List Local Models**: Select to view available models.
 - **Show Model Information**: Choose a model to view its detailed information.
 - **Pull a Model**: Enter the name of the model you wish to download.
 - **Remove a Model**: Select a model and confirm removal.
+- **Update Models**: Update all local models.

 ### Testing
 - **Model Feature Test**: Test models for JSON handling and function calling capabilities.